-Kerner became known to the rest of the country when he accepted the chairmanship of thee National Advisory Commission on Civil Disorders, appointed by President Lyndon Johnson to investigate the rioting that had scorched American cities in the summer of 1967.
-Popularly known as the Kerner Commission, the body concluded famously that In its most famous phrase, the report found that "Our nation is moving toward two societies, one black, one white—separate and unequal" and called for renewed commitment to racial integration.
+Kerner became known to the rest of the country when he accepted the chairmanship of thee National Advisory Commission on Civil Disorders that had been established by President Lyndon Johnson to investigate the rioting that had scorched American cities in the summer of 1967.
+Popularly known as the Kerner Commission, the body concluded famously that, in its most famous phrase, "Our nation is moving toward two societies, one black, one white—separate and unequal" and called for renewed commitment to racial integration.
 The report had little practical effect but remains a modest monument in the history of good intentions.

 Kerner’s past came back to haunt him when he was indicted and convicted of bribery, conspiracy, income tax evasion, mail fraud, and perjury charges resulting from a racetrack stock deal he benefited from while he was governor.
 Many observers thought he was a victim of a dubious legal theory wielded by a politically ambitious young U.S. Attorney.
 He did jail time before being released because of ill health, and died in 1976.